Manage data models

 Splunk does not recommend that you manage data models manually by hand-moving their files or hand-coding data model files.
 You should create and edit data models in Splunk Web whenever possible.
 When you edit models in Splunk Web the Data Model Editor validates your changes; this won't happen for models created or edited by hand.

 Data models are stored on disk as JSON files, and they have associated configs in

 <yourapp>/local/data/models while models delivered with the product can be found in

-You can move model files between apps manually but take care to move their
+You can move model files between Splunk deployments manually but it's far easier to use the Data Model Download/Upload feature in Splunk Web (described above).
+If you absolutely must move model files manually, take care to move their

 datamodels.conf stanzas and

 The same goes for deleting data models; in general it's best to do it via Splunk Web so all the appropriate cleanup is carried out.